simonneutert/simonneutert.github.io/src/_posts/2022/2022-09-23-engineering-manager.md

 title: "Podcast notes: Engineering Managers"
 ---

-I hadn't really heard the job title before, but what they had to say was really cool.
+I hadn't really heard of *Engineering Manager* before, but what they had to say, was really cool.
 Here's what I wanted to take notes of.

 ## Ufuk from Spotify